 Less energetic or more sensitive children might always be attracted to softer, paler colours but may need cleaner, sharper colours in a learning environment to activate them.
 Grey is not recommended as it is a hue with no direction or purpose.
 It is neutral and indecisive.
 White as a standalone colours in a learning environment is chilly and needs to be used as an accent to contrast with pastels or bright colours.

 Teenagers go through an identity crisis and often use black to hide this as they feel it is cool.
 Black needs to be combined with other colours if it is to be used as it is not beneficial to emotional development.
 It is without light.
 Using small amounts of fluoro brights will lift the young person away from the feeling of isolation or withdrawal from the world.
-Red is a favourite bright for this age group – it expresses sexual development and intense energy.
-Bold blues and citrus greens also provide some tranquillity and release of tension.
+Red is a favourite bright for this age group – intense energy.
+Bold blues and citrus greens also provide some tranquillity.

 Purple is usually embraced when the mind develops social awareness and outward thoughts – this is later in the teenage years, usually between 14-17 years old.
 Texture and changing sheens in fabric (matt velvets to silky satins) offer a positive tactile experience to teenagers as well as being seen to be desirable from a cool point of view.
 At this age a fixation with metal and glass in all forms is prevalent – car fetishes with young boys and jewellery with girls.